Elective home education

 Parents must give written notification to the school informing them that the child is receiving education otherwise than at school in the form of Home Education.

 You can tell us you have decided to educate your child at home using our Elective home education information record form below:

-Where a child has a Statement or an Education Health Care Plan and Elective Home Education is requested you must contact the Local Authority SEN department if your child attends a special school.
+Where a child has an Education Health Care Plan and Elective Home Education is requested you must contact the Local Authority SEN department if your child attends a special school.
 In all circumstances we would strongly recommend you speak to your child's school before making the decision to home educate.

 The LA will arrange an Annual Review to satisfy that a suitable provision will be made.